AionSystem/SOVEREIGN-TRACE-PROTOCOL/METHODOLOGY.md

 ## SECTION 1 — SCORING STANDARD

-**The FROZEN-2.0 Standard**
+**The FROZEN-4.0 Standard**

-The Sovereign Trace Protocol FROZEN-2.0 standard defines the canonical interface and behavioral contract for a compliant immutable audit ledger.
+The Sovereign Trace Protocol FROZEN-4.0 standard defines the canonical interface and behavioral contract for a compliant immutable audit ledger.
 It specifies:

 1. The `log()` interface signature — immutable after FROZEN designation
 2. The `remediate()` operation — appends only, never modifies original
 3. The `query()` operation — read-only, no state mutation
-4. The JSONL schema — backwards-compatible across 2.x versions
+4. The JSONL schema — backwards-compatible across 4.x versions
 5. The SHA-256 seal computation — deterministic JSON payload,
-   sort_keys=True, compact separators, UTF-8 encoding
+   sort_keys=True, compact separators, UTF-8 encoding, NFC normalization, trailing newline stripping, and no BOM.

 A deployment is **compliant** if it implements all five specifications without modification or substitution.
 A deployment is **non-compliant**